NoLieNoSean/NoNotes/content/Notes/Meromorphic functions and the Logarithm.md

 # The argument principle and applications

+The argument principle provides a way to transform order data to residue data.

 > [!Theorem] Argument principle, @steinComplexAnalysis2003 3.4.1
 > Suppose $f$ is meromorphic in an open set containing a circle $C$ and its interior.
 If $f$ has no poles and never vanishes on $C$, then
 > $$